 Background & Training

-I also have been a presenter at ASP, NIP, PSI, and the Blanton-Peale Institute, as well as for St. Vincent's Medical Center, the Murray Grove Retreat Center, the Collegium, Iona University, the UU Christian Fellowship Revival in Tulsa, the UUMA Ministry Days in Metro New York, the NY Open Center, Trinity Church Wall Street, the Rector's Forum at St. Bart's, All Souls NYC, the Interfaith Center of New York, the First Unitarian Congregational Society in Brooklyn, Thrive NYC, the AAPC 50th National Conference in St Louis, and the Tao Fong Shan Christian Centre in Hong Kong.
+In the past, I have taught at George Washington University, the Fordham University Graduate School of Religion, the Spirituality Mind-Body Institute at Columbia University Teachers, and Union Theological Seminary, where I acted as Pastoral Counselor on campus from 2011-2013.
+Additionally, I also have been a presenter at ASP, NIP, PSI, and BPI, as well as for St. Vincent's Medical Center in CT, the Murray Grove Retreat Center in NJ, Jeanes Hospital in Philadelphia, PA, the UU Collegium in Waltham, MA, Iona University in New Rochelle, NY, the UU Christian Fellowship Revival in Tulsa, OK, the UUMA Ministry Days in Metro New York, Thrive NYC, the NY Open Center, Trinity Church-Wall Street, the Rector's Forum at St. Bart's, All Souls NYC, the Interfaith Center of New York, the First Unitarian Congregational Society in Brooklyn, NY, the AAPC 50th National Conference in St Louis, MO, the Mercy Center in Burlingame, CA, the Ferry Beach Retreat & Conference Center in Saco, ME. and the Tao Fong Shan Christian Centre in Hong Kong, SAR.